Hedging Your Sports Bets as a Risk Management Strategy

 Hedging is Not Line Shopping (Arbitrage)

-Now that you’re confident about hedging – and know how to integrate it into your sports betting strategy – it’s important to remember what hedging isnot.
+Once you’ve wrapped your head around hedging and know how to integrate it into your sports betting strategy, it’s important to remember what hedging is not.
 Hedging is not line shopping.
-It has absolutely nothing to do with searching for the best odds and trying to exploit discrepancies in price between online sportsbook betting markets.
+It has absolutely nothing to do with searching for the best odds and trying to exploit price discrepancies between online sportsbooks.

 Hedging is Different for Every Situation